UD-S24-CISC181/hw8-webez-basics-walkthrough/project-writeup.md

 Players must be able to:

 1. **NAME**: See the authors of the game (name and UD email) visibly on the screen.
-2. **GRID**: See a grid of light boxes, all initially lit up
+2. **GRID**: See a grid of light boxes.
+The state of each box should be random (you're free to choose the likelihood of a box being on), but at least one box must be on.
-3. **CLICKING**: Click on a box to change its state, and also invert the state of the four adjacent lights
+3. **CLICKING**: Click on a box to change its state and also the states of its neighbors (see VARIANTS below).
 4. **VICTORY**: Detect if the game is won when all the lights are turned off, and display a victory message.
 5. **RESIZE**: Have buttons to change the width and the height of the game.
 6. **RESET**: Click a button to start a new game, and display the number of times the player has won